-- Pre-heat the oven to 350°F. Begin by whisking together the dry ingredients (first three ingredients) for the dough.
+- Preheat the oven to 350°F. Begin by whisking together the dry ingredients (first three ingredients) for the dough.

 - Then, cut in the solid coconut oil with a pastry cutter or fork (or with your fingers) until the oil is incorporated into the flour and resembles tiny pebbles.
-Then, add in the pumpkin puree and maple syrup and mix with a large spoon or your hands until you have a shaggy looking dough.
+Then, add in the pumpkin purée and maple syrup and mix with a large spoon or your hands until you have a shaggy-looking dough.

 - Bring the dough together and knead a few times, just enough to form it into a ball.
 You don’t want the dough to be too dry and crumbly, nor too moist and sticky.
 It should hold together, but not feel tacky.
-Wrap your dough and place it in the fridge while you make the apple filling.
+Wrap your dough and place it in the refrigerator while you make the apple filling.